bohdon/deadlock-parry/README.md

 Options:
   -m, --delay-min INTEGER     The minimum delay before a random punch, in
-                              seconds (Default: 30)
+                              seconds (Default: 15)
-  -x, --delay-max INTEGER     The maximum delay before a random punch, in
+  -x, --delay-max INTEGER     The max delay before a random punch, in seconds
-                              seconds (Default: 300)
+                              (Default: 240)
-  -w, --parry-window INTEGER  The maximum allowed duration for parrying before
+  -w, --parry-window INTEGER  The max duration for parrying before being hit,
-                              being hit, in milliseconds (Default: 600) -k, --parry-key TEXT        The key binding for parry (Default: F) --help                      Show this message and exit.
+                              in milliseconds (Default: 600) -k, --parry-key TEXT        The key binding for parry --help                      Show this message and exit.
 ```